xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Common configuration/Add whitelist.md

 This article describes how to add a corresponding whitelist and security group when you are using DataWorks in different regions.

-To make sure the security and stability of databases, you can add the IP addresses or IP segments used for accessing the database to the whitelist or [Add security group](intl.en-US/User Guide/Data Integration/Common configuration/Add security group.md#) security group of the target instance before using certain database instances.
+To make sure the security and stability of databases, you can add the IP addresses or IP segments used for accessing the database to the whitelist or [Add security group](intl.en-US/User Guide/Data Integration/Common configuration/Add security group.md#) of the target instance before using certain database instances.

 ## Add a whitelist {#section_djc_kj5_q2b .section}